 - Check your connection.
 This is usually the quickest fix.
-Connect your hard drive with SATA cable instead of a USB cable to start with.
+Connect your hard drive with a SATA cable instead of a USB cable to start with.
 Also, change the cable port to see if this makes a difference.
 You can connect your hard drive to another computer to see if it operates, or if the issue is local to your device.
 This will let you know if the problem is with the hard drive, your computer, or the cables.

 - Enable the hard drive in BIOS.
 Restart your computer and press the BIOS key per your computer’s instructions.
-Use the arrow keys on your keyboard and choose "Integrated Peripherals," then hit "Enter."
+Use the arrow keys on your keyboard, choose "Integrated Peripherals," then hit "Enter."
 Use the arrow keys to select "USB Controller."
 Check if it's disabled, and change the option to "Enabled."
 Save the settings and restart your computer to see if the issue is fixed.

 How to fix Windows 10 hard drive not visible

 What if your disk doesn’t appear in Windows 10 without an error warning?
 You get this problem a lot, especially with used drives.
 Right-click “This PC” and choose “Manage.”
 Select “Disk Management.”
 Can you see the disk?
 Is it not showing in File Explorer?
 This could be because of a conflict, unallocated space, or a driver error.

 All drives are assigned an identifying letter when they're created.
 For example, the default letter of Windows drives is usually "C:".
 In some cases, simply changing this letter could solve the visibility issues, as long as your computer boots up.

 - In Disk Management, right-click the volume and select "Change Drive Letter and Paths."

 - In the new window, click "Change."
 Here you can assign a new drive letter to your USB and click "OK."
 This should fix the problem.